The artists at NOST want to send everyone who came to our event a big THANK YOU! Together we raised

 Embroidery

-Map Location M
+Map Location A

 My interest in vintage style embroidery began when I wanted to recreate a wool cycling jersey from the 1930s to wear at the L'Eroica bicycle event in Paso Robles, California.
 After sewing my wool jersey, I realized computerized embroidery machines could not accurately replicate the "old-school" lettering style and appearance.
 Determined to achieve the right look, I visited countless embroidery shops and finally discovered Chainstitch machines.